l3and3rH/EcomBackend/README.md

 You will need a database and a couple of env variables

-First Create local database
+First Create local database running on Port 2204

+Note: Please make sure your database is on Port 2204 and your Server is running on Port 3000

 CREATE USER EcomDB_User WITH PASSWORD 'devpw123';
+CREATE DATABASE Ecomdb_test;
-CREATE DATABASE EcomDB;
+CREATE DATABASE Ecomdb;
 GRANT ALL PRIVILEGES ON DATABASE EcomDB TO EcomDB_User;
+GRANT ALL PRIVILEGES ON DATABASE EcomDB_test TO EcomDB_User;

 Then Setup an .env file with the following variables:
 DEV_DB=ecomdb